DevForThaiFreedom/devforthaifreedom/README.md

-# Developer for Thai Freedom Hackathon #Devปลดแอก - An Amazing Project
+# Developer for Thai Freedom Hackathon #Devปลดแอก

 Welcome to the main repository of the **Developer for Thai Freedom hackathon** project.
 This repository will contain the policy, design, proposals, documentation and information for the project.